weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 3. Build the project.

 4. Got to folder ``x64/Debug`` and run the generated executable file with an argument (filename of the benchmark matrix in the Matrix Market format).
-E.g. ``spmv.exe D:\matrices\filename.mtx``
+E.g. ``spmv.exe D:\matrices\filename.mtx``.

 <br><hr>
 <h3>AMD platform</h3>

 - Prerequisites

-1. Processor: AMD Kaveri or above,
+1. Processor: AMD Kaveri (e.g., AMD A10-7850K) or above,

 2. OS: Ubuntu or other Linux versions,